frownbreaker/LibreElec-Docker-Transmission-Quick-Start/README.md

 If you are new to docker or need to polish up this is a good resource (scroll to the end for the more advanced commands)

 https://www.freecodecamp.org/news/a-beginners-guide-to-docker-how-to-create-your-first-docker-application-cc03de9b639f/

+Tranmission Temp files

+Transmission keeps a mad cache in /storage/.kodi/userdata/addon_data/service.system.docker/docker (as we are running transmission in docker the files are stored in the overlay2 FS.
+You can't really delete the transmission cache, it but worse it writes it to SD card so the writes can wear the SD card causing it to fail after a 100k writes.
+This does not happen on SSDs or HD, even if you point the download directory to NAS.
+At this point you could reconfigure docker to run from a new location on HD / SSD not SD card (shutdown docker, point docker to start elsewhere, rsyhch the old to new locations, restart docker, details here: https://linuxconfig.org/how-to-move-docker-s-default-var-lib-docker-to-another-directory-on-ubuntu-debian-linux) or do what I did and set the RP4 to boot off HDD!
+I did this and restored my backup enven though I'd uninstalled docker add-on and rm -r the docker directory the docker cache was still around with images!
+If like me you need to flush your docker image cache, remove all containers etc this will help

+docker ps -a
+docker rmi -f 'linuxserver/transmission:latest' docker ps -a docker rmi -f "9091-transmission" docker ls -a docker ps -a docker rm 30edd65c0872493cb350850b0f17c3fab67b403092f8e538639190f67820e872 docker ps -a docker ls -a docker image ls docker image rm linuxserver/transmission